Thanatisia/distro-installscript-arch/README.md

 - Please do contact me in any of the platforms below if you have any ideas | bugs | comments | suggestions or if you just wanna talk!
 I am open for suggestions as well as talking to everyone

+- Please note that
-- As of 2022-03-04 1349H : The current status of the scripts is primarily for brand new installations
+	- as of 2022-03-04 1349H : The current status of the scripts is tested primarily for brand new installations
 		> I am attempting to and in the midst of adding pre-existing installation features as well as testings surrounding pre-existing distributions

-	> Thus, please do update
+		> Thus, please do becareful when attempting to multiboot with this script

+	- as of 2022-03-05 1147H : The script only has support for MBR (MSDOS/BIOS) Bootloader style
+		> Implementation of UEFI (EFI) support is currently in the plans

 - I am thinking of making a discord group for my set of Linux Installation Script plans, do message me in any of the following contacts if you are interested.